nhsengland/rap_intro_to_python/README.md

 **Workshop 6: Unit Testing**

+Includes learning on:

+    - Why testing is important
-Using pytest to automate testing on functions
+    - How to use pytest to automate unit tests